-MIVVIE is sitting in the booth by herself.
-She’s having a smoke with coffee and appears to be ticked off because she’s been waiting long as fuck for her son to arrive.
+MIVVIE sits in a diner booth alone.
+She’s having a smoke with coffee and appears to be ticked off because she’s been waiting a long time for her son to arrive.

 BORDY enters the diner looking haggard as usual.
 His charms are not what they used to be but one can still get a glimmer of the spark he once had if you are paying attention.

 Mivvie: (referring to a pack of cigs resting on the table) Take it out of the pack.

 Mivvie slides the lighter to Bordy.

 Bordy: I wanted to see my mother.
 What?
 I can’t see my mother?

 Mivvie: You want coffee?
 How about an omelette?
 You look like you need to put on some weight.

 Bordy: Come on ma, you say the same shit.
 I’ve been the same weight for twenty years already.

 Mivvie: You look pale and I don’t like those circles under your eyes.